alrz199/recommender-system/README.md

-This repo contains my autoencoder practices.
+This repo contains my recommender systems notebooks.
 In order to see the training output of the notebooks, please open them in Colab.

 the link for each notebook: